michelelorenzi/michelelorenzi.github.io/_pages/AT2_tutorial.md

 - Tenth tutorial (04/07/24): It would be nice to write a good solution for the exercise with the Gysin sequence; the other exercises were quite straightforward.

-- Eleventh tutorial (11/07/24): This will be the last tutorial with graded exercises, the next sheet should be made of quick review questions and should be ungraded.
+- Eleventh tutorial (11/07/24): Last tutorial with graded exercises.
+I called this one off due to low turnout, if you have any questions regarding the exercises feel free to ask.

+- Twelfth tutorial (18/07/24): This one is for any questions you might have left after the official Q&A.

 <br/><br/>
 <br/><br/>